panteLx/easynews-plus-plus/README.md

 # Easynews++

 > [!NOTE]
-> This addon is a fork of the Easynews+ addon.
+> This addon is a fork of the Easynews+ addon which is great too.
 It uses a different auth implementation than other Easynews addons to function as expected on multiple plattforms like Stremio, Omni & Vidi and has some additional enhancements.

 Public instance: [https://easynews-cloudflare-worker.jqrw92fchz.workers.dev/configure](https://easynews-cloudflare-worker.jqrw92fchz.workers.dev/configure) or [https://en.pantelx.com](https://en.pantelx.com).
 Want to build it yourself?
 Check out the [Self-Hosting Guide](#self-hosting).

 ---

-## Enhancements compared to the Easynews+ addon
+## Enhancements compared to the Easynews+ and original addon

 ### Performance Improvements